gonsalgealmeida/Portfolio_Stock_Allocation_for_algorithemic_trading/README.md

-##(The project for fullfilment of an integral part of the Data incubator's fellowship program( 2023 - spring - cohor)
+##(The project for fullfilment of an integral part of the Data incubator's fellowship program( 2023 - spring - cohort)
 # Risk Analysis and Portfolio Stock Allocation For Algorithmic Trading:

 # Project Summary